 1. Lavender (Lavandula angustifolia)

 Considered the most common essential oil, lavender oil benefits include having a calming, relaxing effect.
-It’s considered a nervous system restorative and helps with inner peace, sleep, restlessness, irritability, panic attacks, nervous stomach and general nervous tension.
+It’s considered a nervous system restorative and helps with inner peace, sleep, restlessness, irritability, panic attacks, nervous tension and nervous stomach.
+To reduce anxiety, it’s considered one of the best essential oils.

 2. Rose (Rosa damascena)